vjousse/vim-for-humans-book/rst/en/usable-vim.rst

 The ultimate change would be to switch your keyboard layout to a more efficient one like `Colemak <http://colemak.com/>`_.
 But it's another story.

-The life saver default configuration
+The lifesaver default configuration
 ====================================

 Let's get serious, let's try to have a usable |vim|.
 We will start by editing the default configuration file |vimrc| and by entering default values that any sane guy would love to find in it.

 You have to place this file in your home directory.
 It should be */home/your_user/.vimrc* if your are using Linux, */Users/your_user/.vimrc* if your are using Mac OS X. Generally speaking, it should be in you home directory under *~/.vimrc*.
 If you are using Windows, you can create a file named *_vimrc* that you have to put in your *%HOME%* directory.
 This directory is obviously not the same across the different Windows versions.
-Usually, it the directory just before your directory *My Documents*.
+Usually, it's the directory just before your directory *My Documents*.
 More information is `available on Wikipedia <http://en.wikipedia.org/wiki/Home_directory#Default_Home_Directory_per_Operating_System>`_ if you want.

 I've directly commented all the lines in the code itself.
 Nothing fancy here, you should just be asking yourself why all of this is not available by default.